 Scott Chimileski and Roberto Kolter are guest curators of a new exhibition at the Harvard Museum of Natural History, “Microbial Life: A Universe at the Edge of Sight,” open through September 3, 2019.
+(View video of a live tour of the exhibit, led by Chimileski and other researchers.)

 Microbes create medicines, filter waste water, and clean pollution.
 They give cheese funky flavors, wines complex aromas, and bread a nutty crumb.
 Life at the Edge of Sight is a stunning visual exploration of the inhabitants of an invisible world, from the pioneering findings of a seventeenth-century visionary to magnificent close-ups of the inner workings and cooperative communities of Earth’s most prolific organisms.